Skouries Project

 Social and economic benefits

-The Project is designed in line with responsible mining principles and it is expected that it will create economic and social value at a local and national level.
+The Project is designed in line with responsible mining principles and it is expected to create economic and social value at a local and national level.

 Its construction will involve a plethora of operations and the supply of significant quantities of materials and services which will boost local hiring, procurement and employment.
-Specifically, the project will involve new investments of $1.3 billion with 1,000 positions required during construction.
+Specifically, the project will involve new investments of over $1 billion with more than 1,000 positions required during construction.

-The construction works at Skouries started in the summer of 2023 and will continue for approximately 2 years until the facility’s first production anticipated in the third quarter of 2025.
+The construction works at Skouries started in the summer of 2023 and will continue for approximately 3 years.
+First production is expected in the first quarter of 2026, with commercial production expected in mid-2026.

-• Construction of a new dry-stack tailings facility
+• Construction of the new filtered tailings management facility

-• Construction of a new water treatment unit with a high rate of responsiveness to extreme weather events and the potential to supply clean water for irrigation to the local community.
+• Construction of a new water treatment plant with a high grade of responsiveness to extreme weather conditions and the potential to provide clean water for irrigation to the local community.

 Geotechnical stability